Grade : Challenging | Max Altitude : 5300m

 We recommend purchasing down gear as well as fleece and Gore-Tex jackets from Keamp8848 in Kathmandu.
 We use their gear as our personal gear for trekking, climbing and mountaineering due to innovative design and high quality manufacturing equivalent or better, for Himalayan use, to leading western brands but for fraction of the cost.

-You will also require basic climbing gear such as helmet, Ice-axe, crampons, climbing and trekking boots and following climbing hardware: alpine style of harness (Black Diamond Alpine Bod), ascender device, rappel device, minimum 4 karabiners (2 locking and 2 non-locking) and 4 Prusik loops (2 long and two short.
+For the climb you will also require basic climbing gear such as helmet, Ice-axe, crampons, climbing and trekking boots and following climbing hardware: alpine style of harness (Black Diamond Alpine Bod), ascender device, rappel device, minimum 4 karabiners (2 locking and 2 non-locking) and 4 Prusik loops (2 long and two short.
 Your info pack will contain details.

 IMA recommends quality over price for comfort and safety and long term savings.
 Quality can be expensive but it doesn't have to be if one select right gear from right OEM.
 Naturally there is budget advantage of buying from quality Nepali OEM and you will pay 25-50% for similar or better designed Nepali gear comparing to leading US or European brands.
 We use and recommend Keamp8848 for quality, innovative design and the price.
 Your guide will direct you to Keamp8848 factory showroom in Thamel located only 5 minutes' walk from hotel.
 You should consider purchasing your Gore-Tex climbing/trekking jacket, Gore-Tex over pants, Fleece jacket and down jacket in Kathmandu.